hansb001/Node-RED-Visual-recognition-Intro/flow.md

 2. repeat this with a debug node and a visual recognition node
 3. Wire them together: first the inject file node, then the visual recognition node and then the debug node
 4. Open the debug node, by double clicking, change the output into msg.result
-5. Click on deploy and then on the small triangle just under the hmabrurger menu in the top right section of the screen and select Debug messages.
+5. Open the Visual Recognition node, and select english
-6.
+6. Click on deploy and then on the small triangle just under the hmabrurger menu in the top right section of the screen and select Debug messages.